abeaucha/MouseHumanTranscriptomicSimilarity/README.md

-# Transcriptomic similarity in the mouse and human brain
+# Whole-brain comparison of rodent and human brains using spatial transcriptomics

 Antoine Beauchamp